georgekitsos21/Vimachem/README.md

 ### 2. Run the tests from the testRunner

+You can easily run the test from the testRunner or using mvn test.

 ### 3. Analyse the results from the Reports.

+I have added 2 types of reports PDF & html file as well.

 ### 4. Happy new year